 The IBEX Consumer Sentiment (IBEX-CS) provides a monthly and quarterly index of consumer sentiment for 46 groups and the overall urban population.

-This chart shows the average annual change in farmland values for the Seventh District.
+This chart shows the average year-over-year change in farmland values for the Seventh District.
 Farmland values account for a significant part of farm sector asset values and equity.
 As such, the movement in farmland values is an important indicator of agriculture's economic health.

 The Michigan Retail Index is a monthly broad-based gauge of key retail activity in Michigan.
 A new index is released by the Michigan Retailers Association (MRA) on the fourth Wednesday of each month.
 The index is based on a monthly survey of MRA members.
 The Federal Reserve Bank of Chicago assists in collecting, compiling and interpreting the survey data.

 More about the Release

 Every month, a survey press release with the most current numbers, analysis and forecast for the next quarter is released in the last week of the month.

 Here are the latest retail conditions as reported by Michigan retailers.
 Retailers report on changes in sales performance, inventory, promotional intensity, employment and prices.

 Financial data are available for:

 - FR Y-9C—All domestic bank holding companies on a consolidated basis;